yousoumar/image-uploader/README.md

 # Overview

-The project is hosted by `Heroku`, et and you can test it by clicking on the link above, in the `Github` about section.
+The project is hosted by `Heroku`.
+You can test it by clicking on the link above, in the `Github` about section.
 With the hope that, some one will find something interesting in this repository, it was your unknown friend !😉

 <img src = "public/images/src/screenshot.png"/>